Last Updated on April 23, 2023 by lindseymahoney

 This post includes affiliate links – thanks for supporting Building Bluebird!
 Scroll to the bottom of the post for a list of sources.

 Here is a reminder of where we started in my dining room just 6 weeks ago!

-My dining room turned out better than I could have imagined and I have already hosted a number of dinners with family and friends in our new space.
-For the last week of this challenge, I worked with my favorite local flower shop, Bartz Viviano, to create a holiday table setting to inspire you when hosting your next holiday get together.
+The modern dining room design turned out better than I could have imagined and I have already hosted a number of dinners with family and friends in our new space.

-The plate chargers are another example of adding personality to the formal table.
-Their pattern is different from the standard gold charger and adds to the modern twist of the table settings.
+Gold chargers are another example of adding personality to the formal table.
+The pattern is different from the standard gold charger and adds a modern twist to the table settings.